Introduction to Evaluating Business Investments

 The following table highlights the differences among the four models:

 Let's use the capital budgeting models to evaluate a potential business investment at Treeline Manufacturing, Inc.:

-- The new machine would be placed into service on January 1 and a full year of depreciation expense would be recorded on the financial statements during the first year.
-For income tax purposes our analyses uses a half-year of depreciation during the first year.
+The new machine would be placed into service on January 1 and a full year of depreciation expense would be recorded on the financial statements during the first year.
+For income tax purposes our analysis uses a half-year of depreciation during the first year.